EASP 2026 PRECONFERENCES

 Why and how social psychology must break the silence and act in support of Palestine and other oppressed communities

-Organizers: Emanuele Politi (KU Leuven), Manuela Barreto (University of Exeter), Sindhuja Sankaran (Sai University) & Rebekka Kesberg (University of Sussex).
+Organizers: Emanuele Politi (KU Leuven), Manuela Barreto (University of Exeter), Sindhuja Sankaran (Independent Researcher) & Rebekka Kesberg (University of Sussex).

 Program: here.